Aimarekin/Aimarekins-Spicetify-Extensions/copy-lyrics/README.md

 This extension is localized.
 You can add a message saying "Copied to clipboard!" in your language in the file [src/loc.json](https://github.com/Aimarekin/Aimarekins-Spicetify-Extensions/blob/main/copy-lyrics/src/loc.json)

 ## Building
-This extension has been made with (Spicetify Creator)[https://spicetify.app/docs/development/spicetify-creator/].
+This extension has been made with [Spicetify Creator](https://spicetify.app/docs/development/spicetify-creator/).
 Run `npm run build-local` to compile it into Javascript.

 ---